kedder/sublime-python-traceback/README.md

 files, will be specially marked by little dots in gutter to make it simple to spot "own" files.

+PythonTraceback will try hard to find local file that matches one, specified in traceback, even if it does not exists directly.
+If at least partial path can be found in one of your project folders, PythonTraceback will open the file for you.
+This is very useful for analyzing tracebacks from remote machines, where application is located in different directory.

 Defined commands
 ----------------